What is Gluten, Lactose- and Histamin Intolerance?

 Make an appointment with your doctor if you are frequently experiencing symptoms after eating dairy products.
 I did a breath test to find out whether I have lactose intolerance.
 This test can be done at home and includes drinking a highly concentrated lactose solution.
 If you are lactose intolerant you will feel its effects.

 In order to deal with lactose intolerance, the easiest solution is to buy lactose free products.
 From my own experience, these products are not easily found everywhere.
-In addition, many lactose free products contain a lot of histamine – additives such as Locus bean gum or guar gum.
+In addition, many lactose free products contain a lot of high histamine – additives such as Locus bean gum or guar gum.